Allisonwonderlax13/https-github.com-obsproject-obs-studio./Building-OBS-Studio.md

 ### Change Configuration Options

 To change a configuration option, supported variables can be passed via the `-D` switch.
-E.g. to disable building with the browser source plugin, pass `-DENABLE_BROWSER_SOURCE=OFF`.
+E.g. to disable building with the browser plugin, pass `-DENABLE_BROWSER=OFF`.
 While CMake supports several values as binary switches, within OBS `ON` or `OFF` are used.

 These changes are additive, as CMake stores these options as "cache variables" in a file called `CMakeCache.txt` in the specified build directory and reads from this file when `cmake` is run again.
 As such cache options can either be changed in this file directly, or overwritten by specifying new values for them via the `-D` switch (see above).